sajedjalil/ChatGPT-Software-Testing-Study/README.md

 Contains the same data as **combined.xlsx** except for the questions that are independent i.e., not part of a multipart question.

 ### dataset/combined_analysis.xlsx
-Contains the result and analysis of the four research questions.
+Contains the results and analysis of the four research questions.
 It also contains various illustrations of the results.

 ### dataset/combined_merged.xlsx
 Questions with missing shared contexts are replaced with the answers for the separate context to easily fetch the data for